 Spend at least three hours a week fostering your career.
 Read an industry article, go to lunch with a colleague or reach out to somebody in your network who hasn’t heard from you in a long time.
 If a colleague has had a promotion or an anniversary (which you can see on LinkedIn), send them a note.
 When you do need a job, people will be more willing to help you if you’ve been talking to them along the way, rather than just when you need something.

 "Refresh your career roadmap, just as you would for a product."tweet

 To help you achieve your goals, continually assess your skills.
 Start with a competitive assessment of you as the product.
 What skills do you currently have?
 What skills do you lack?
 What skills are evolving in your marketplace?
 What additional skills might you need to acquire?
 Then, devise a strategy for how to foster and develop those skills.
 That should be part of your roadmap.

 And remember, it’s not enough to have only great technical skills.
-Pragmatic Marketing conducts an annual survey of product leaders, and one of the top things we hear is that soft skills matter, too.
+Pragmatic Institute conducts an annual survey of product leaders, and one of the top things we hear is that soft skills matter, too.
 The top seven soft skills we hear about are abilities to: